protocolbuffers/protocolbuffers.github.io/content/programming-guides/dos-donts.md

 there could be serialized versions of your proto in a log somewhere.
 Or there could be old code in another server that will break.

+<a id="do-reserve-tag-numbers-for-deleted-fields"></a>

+## **Do** Reserve Tag Numbers for Deleted Fields {#reserve-tag-numbers}

+When you delete a field that's no longer used, reserve its tag number so that no one accidentally re-uses it in the future.
+Just `reserved 2, 3;` is enough.
+No type required (lets you trim dependencies!).
+You can also reserve names to avoid recycling now-deleted field names: `reserved "foo", "bar";`.

+<a id="do-reserve-numbers-for-deleted-enum-values"></a>

+## **Do** Reserve Numbers for Deleted Enum Values {#reserve-deleted-numbers}

+When you delete an enum value that's no longer used, reserve its number so that no one accidentally re-uses it in the future.
+Just `reserved 2, 3;` is enough.
+You can also reserve names to avoid recycling now-deleted value names: `reserved "FOO", "BAR";`.

 <a id="dont-change-the-type-of-a-field"></a>

 ## **Don't** Change the Type of a Field {#change-type}